samtaggart/data_threefold_projects_friends/info/projects/artheon/artheon.md

 # Artheon

 *The Artheon VR Museum* is and always will be a free educational platform offering immersive, next level interaction with objects of cultural heritage.
-Our vision is to provide one stop full spectrum art education platform to access, learn and share knowledge in art and culture from across the globe.
+Our vision is to provide a one stop full spectrum art education platform to access, learn and share knowledge in art and culture from across the globe for free.
+To date, we compiled 400,000 pieces of art from all around the world into our database, and we aim to become the world's largest art and cultural gallery, available to everyone, everywhere.

+## Mission

+Our mission at Artheon is to enable free global access to history, art and culture to accelate human development in regards to general knowledge and creativity.

 ## Impact

-Art is one of the most important tools to inspire faith and cultural growth giving a new perspective of looking at reality.
-We believe that free global access to fine art and culture is a prerequisite for the development of human kind.
+Art is a universal language that is proven to be a core component for a creative society.
+By providing free global access to fine art and cultural heritage, we believe we can provide a platform for exponential human growth.
+Also, on our next iteration, we will support contemporary artists by providing them with instant global reach with the set up of their own art gallery/museum.

-## Powered by threefold
+## Powered by Threeold

-The Artheon is supported by the ThreeFold Foundation and is hosted on ThreeFold Grid.
-Hosting on ThreeFold Grid allows us to share free global access to history, art and culture across geographical and cultural borders in true decentralized manner.
+Artheon is supported by the ThreeFold Foundation and is hosted on the ThreeFold Grid.
+Being hosted on the ThreeFold Grid was an evident choice for Artheon so as to share our history, art and culture on an equal and sustainable Internet.

-## Mission

-At Artheon we believe that free global access to fine art and culture is a prerequisite for the development of human kind and for that we are building VR Museum that is and always will be a free educational platform.

  ## Join saving our planet!

 Artheon VR Museum is growing into a crowdsourced global art database empowering smaller museums, private collections, galleries and individuals with tools to publish and display artwork and provide courses, tours, lectures, events, around art culture and history.
+By being hosted on the ThreeFold Grid, we aim to become the most inclusive and sustainable museum in the world.
+Join us in making this a reality!

 ## Support this project